jhowardinho45/MT412_PythonFile/README.md

 ## What can be seen in this file?

--Data Cleaning
+-Data Cleaning.

--Feature Engineering
+-Feature Engineering.

--Descriptive Statistics
+-Descriptive Statistics.

--Supervised Machine Learning - KNN, Naive Bayes Algorithm
+-Supervised Machine Learning - KNN, Naive Bayes Algorithm.

--Unsupervised Machine Learning - KMeans Clustering
+-Unsupervised Machine Learning - KMeans Clustering.

 ## What's needed to run this code?

-- Python 3 (I used Jupyter)
+- Python 3 (I used Jupyter).
-- pandas library for Python
+- pandas library for Python.
-- numpys library for Python
+- numpys library for Python.
-- datetime library for Python
+- datetime library for Python.
-- sklearn library for Python
+- sklearn library for Python.

 ## How to Access for Yourself?
-Click on `housingdatafile.ipynb` and download raw file, then upload onto Python system (i.e Jupyter Notebooks)
+Click on `housingdatafile.ipynb` and download raw file, then upload onto Python system (i.e Jupyter Notebooks).

 ##